Driven Collisionless Reconnection of Force-free Flux Tubes: From Onset to Coalescence: Discussion and Conclusion

-Our results constrain the timescales of reconnection-driven flares in high-energy astrophysical environments, such as pulsar wind nebulae \citep{Abdo2011}, black-hole accretion flows \citep{GRAVITY2021}, blazar jets \citep{Krawczynski2004}, or magnetospheres of magnetars \citep{Mereghetti2024}.
 Essentially, we find that reconnection of magnetically dominated flux tubes typically develops on a timescale of a few light-crossing times.
 After the onset, the sheet fragments into a chain of plasmoids.
 The first plasmoids are expelled from the sheet by the reconnection outflows.
 We expect a weak emission during the early stage of reconnection, which typically lasts a few $R/c$.
 This is followed by a more violent flux-tube merger phase, featuring a new generation of plasmoids, which corresponds to the peak of the dissipation and is largely insensitive to the details of the driving mechanism.
-Future work will investigate particle acceleration and the emerging electromagentic emission during all stages of the reconnection process.
+The location and size of a high-energy astrophysical flare within the source is generally not well constrained by present observations.
+Flares with variability timescales as short as a few light-crossing times of the central object have been detected from accreting black holes \citep[e.g.,][]{Abramowski2012,Rieger2018,Algaba2024}.
+Such timescales are naturally explained by the reconnection scenario investigated in the present paper.
+Future work will investigate particle acceleration and the emerging electromagentic emission during all stages of the reconnection process, which can facilitate a more direct comparison with observations.

 {\software{\textsc{Tristan-MP v2} \citep{tristan}}}